Before HTML5, there was no standard for showing videos on a web page.

-If height and width are set, the space required for the video is reserved when the page is loaded.
-However, without these attributes, the browser does not know the size of the video, and cannot reserve the appropriate space to it.
-The effect will be that the page layout will change during loading (while the video loads).
+If height and width are not set, the browser does not know the size of the video.
+The effect will be that the page will change (or flicker) while the video loads.

-You should also insert text content between the <video> and </video> tags for browsers that do not support the <video> element.
+Text between the <video> and </video> tags will only display in browsers that do not support the <video> element.

-The <video> element allows multiple <source> elements. <source> elements can link to different video files.
+Multiple <source> elements can link to different video files.
 The browser will use the first recognized format.